ArtronicsGame/HeroesServer/README.md

 # HeroesServer
-One of coolest iranian multiplayer game server side consist UDP and TCP Communication
+One of the coolest Iranian multiplayer game server sides consisting UDP and TCP Communications.